VrushankPatel/taskstream/pending_items.md

 - Organizational structures with clear operational hierarchies in Asia retail operations and EU utilities grid management
 - Performance metrics dashboards balancing financial, operational, and sustainability indicators in Asia utilities and EU agriculture
 - Compliance policies addressing emerging risks like unmanned systems safety and mining automation
+- Enhanced temporal data and performance history in workflows for longitudinal tracking
+- Decision artifacts with implementation timelines and outcome tracking for project management
+- Traditional industry focus with geographic localization (EU/Asia) for business realism

 **New Research Areas for Future Sessions:**
 - EU retail supply chain digital transformation and GDPR compliance frameworks